mhagiwara/book-reviews/technology.md

     - itemgetter and attrgetter in operator can be used for sort key func (instead of lambda)
     - namedtuple's replace() can create a new instance with a value replaced
   - Chapter 2
+    - str.startswith and endswith takes a tuple (for multiple possibilities)
+    - from fnmatch import fnmatch, fnmatchcase -> Unix-like file name wildcard

 * Brian W Kernighan and Rob Pike.
 The Unix Programming Environment.
 1983.
   - Chapter 1